Hackerjef/Hackerjef/README.md

 ### Hi there 👋

 Hey!
 I do stuff on discord, yeah that's pmuch it other then I'm a verified bot dev for Aperture.
-Been an admin for mutable communities over the past 4+ years on steam, Minecraft & discord.
+Been an admin for multable communities over the past 7+ years on steam, Minecraft & discord.

 My related links:<br/>
 [Twitter](https://twitter.com/hackerjef/)<br/>